fusion-energy/cad_to_dagmc/README.md

 - Pass CadQuery objects in memory for fast transfer of geometry using the ```method``` argument
 - Easy to install with [pip](https://pypi.org/project/cad-to-dagmc/) and [Conda/Mamba](https://anaconda.org/conda-forge/cad_to_dagmc)
 - Well tested both with [CI unit tests](https://github.com/fusion-energy/cad_to_dagmc/tree/main/tests), integration tests and the CSG [Model Benchmark Zoo](https://github.com/fusion-energy/model_benchmark_zoo).
+- Access to the Gmsh mesh to allow user to define full set of mesh parameters
+- Option to use Gmsh physical groups as material tags
+- Compatibly with [assembly-mesh-plugin](https://github.com/CadQuery/assembly-mesh-plugin) (see examples)
 - Compatible with [Paramak](https://github.com/fusion-energy/paramak) geometry for fusion simulations.